Four of the UK’s 20 worst hotspots for uninsured drivers are in Bradford, new figures have revealed.

 “We are not complacent, however; and we are acutely aware that there is more work to be done in areas like Manningham, Girlington, Frizinghall and Heaton.”

-Bradford East MP David Ward, who has campaigned for affordable car insurance, hailed the “intense pressure” being put on uninsured drivers by police, and partnership working between insurers and the DVLA.
+Bradford East MP David Ward, who has campaigned for affordable car insurance, hailed the “intense pressure” being put on uninsured drivers by police, and partnership working between insurers and

 “What’s happening is beginning to work,” he said.